 Setting Up a New Club

-- Check out our New Club Guide below and prepare to set up your new club.
+1. Check out the relevant New Club Guide below and prepare to set up your new club.

-Clubs can be set up as standard or premium (this includes public liability insurance) and as profit-making or non-profit (we can often offer more support to non-profit clubs due to the nature of funding bid eligibility requirements).
+Clubs can be set up as profit-making or non-profit (we can often offer more support to non-profit clubs due to the nature of funding bid eligibility requirements).

 Dodgemark is British Dodgeball’s club accreditation scheme!

 Dodgemark has been set up in order to provide a kitemark accreditation for dodgeball clubs and to help support the clubs to have the strong procedures and systems in place for safe, engaging dodgeball delivery in their communities.
 Dodgemark club accreditation can be applied for by any community dodgeball club.
-Once achieved, it can be renewed every two years.
+Once achieved, this is kept up to date via 1:1 club development meetings.

 Dodgemark Clubs: